canjs/can-compile/readme.md

 ## Grunt task

 can-compile also comes with a [Grunt](http://gruntjs.com) task so you can easily make it part of your production build.
+Just `npm install can-compile` in you project folder (or add it as a development dependency).
 The following example shows a Gruntfile that compiles all Mustache views and then builds a concatenated and minified `production.js` of a CanJS application: